AUTOMCAS/stress-bucket-api/README.md

 ## Endpoints
 Response body is in JSON format.
-User login generates a JWT token.
+User login generates a JWT token with a 20 minute expiry.
-Token is required for successful requests and responses to buckets and events endpoints.
+A valid token is required for successful requests and responses to buckets and events endpoints.
 Token must be provided with `Authorization` header in the form `Bearer [token]`

 ### USERS